Kosmos 300

-Kosmos 300 (Космос 300 meaning Cosmos 300) (Ye-8-5 series) was the fourth Soviet attempt at an unmanned lunar sample return.
+Kosmos 300 (Космос 300 meaning Cosmos 300) (Ye-8-5 series) was the fourth Soviet attempt at an uncrewed lunar sample return.
 It was probably similar in design to the later Luna 16 spacecraft.
 It was launched, on a Proton rocket, on September 23, 1969.
 The mission was a failure.
 The engines on the Block D upper stage failed due to an oxidizer leak, leaving the spacecraft to burn up in Earth's atmosphere.